Kaizer Motaung Jr Explains Why Top Class Coaching Is Important at Kaizer Chiefs

 “We are incredibly proud of Jimmy, Rory, and Unathi for this achievement.
 Earning these licenses enables them to operate at the highest levels of international football,” said Motaung Jr.

 “This milestone benefits both the club and our players.
-Football is constantly evolving, and it’s crucial that our coaches stay aligned with modern developments.
-Our aim is to ensure elite-level coaching across all seven teams at Kaizer Chiefs, not just the senior side.”
+Football is constantly evolving, and our coaches must stay aligned with modern developments.
+We aim to ensure elite-level coaching across all seven teams at Kaizer Chiefs, not just the senior side.”

 Source: Briefly News